 Can you hear the voice of God/Goddess talking with you?

 Just listen.
 Don’t try to do anything with it.
-Let the voices come naturally.
+Let the voices and inner images come naturally.
 Observe.

 If you do this for awhile, you’ll eventually be able to sense the voice of Spirit more clearly.